heyqule/enemy_race_manager/Mod-Compatibility.md

 #### Rampant AI (limited)
 - It works with default settings.
 However, its AI code only work for "enemy" force.
 It does not affect custom enemy forces.
+- It may interfere with ERM custom attack groups.
 - Rampant enemies override ERM enemies!
 DO NOT enable them.

 #### Other biter mods with tiers and level, like bobs enemy or natural evolution enemies.